Maintenance & Problems

 You can book for a week at peak periods and we’ll be happy to arrange for you to arrive later or leave early.
-Short breaks at Throstle Nest Barn are generally only available between November and the end of February (excluding festive and half term weeks).
+Short breaks at Nettlebed are generally only available between November and the end of February (excluding festive and half term weeks).
 However, the owners occasionally visit for weekends etc over the summer period, so short breaks may be available to guests round those owner bookings.

 If you see a cottage you’re interested in has short break availability, even at peak periods, and you’d like to fit your own short break in, call us to discuss.
 Give us a ring on 01748 886366 to enquire further or contact us by email.

 At Cat Hole Cottages we pride ourselves on offering amazing value throughout the year.
 If you would like to make a booking for the following week, contact us to find out if a discount may be available.